pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/separate-query-from-modifier.md

 ###

-1.en.
-Create a new <i>query method</i> to return what the original method did.
+1. Create a new *query method*  to return what the original method did.

-2.en.
-Change the original method so that it returns only the result of calling the new <i>query method</i>.
+2. Change the original method so that it returns only the result of calling the new *query method* .

-3.en.
-Replace all references to the original method with a call to the <i>query method</i> but immediately before this line, insert a call to the original method.
+3. Replace all references to the original method with a call to the *query method*  but immediately before this line, insert a call to the original method.

-4.en.
-Get rid of the value-returning code in the original method, which now has become a proper <i>modifier method</i>.
+4. Get rid of the value-returning code in the original method, which now has become a proper *modifier method* .